A young woman with pink hair and turquoise headphones writes in a notebook while looking at a laptop.

 Installment Credit

 Installment credit is less open-ended than revolving credit.
 Installment credit is a loan that offers a borrower a fixed amount of money over a predetermined period of time.
-When a borrower signs the loan agreement, they know exactly what the monthly payments will be.
+When a borrower signs the loan agreement, they know what the monthly payments will be and how they will need to make payments.

 Let’s use the example of a student loan: